Glaive-Free-Fire/MGQP-Map-Editor/README.md

 - **Preview = Save:** The "Preview" tab always shows exactly what will be saved to disk, including all generated and fixed blocks.
 - **Batch ZIP Export:** Batch fixes are exported as a ZIP archive containing all corrected files.
 - **Error Highlighting:** Lines exceeding the character limit, with syntax errors, or with new error types are highlighted in red.
 The download button is also highlighted if errors remain.
 - **Split Lines:** The new button allows you to split all long text blocks in one click, making it easier to conform to length limits.
+The function now intelligently checks if `ShowTextAttributes` separator is needed (only when total lines would exceed 4).
+- **Duplicate Button:** The duplicate button now copies content from only the single associated block and works even when only the Russian file is loaded.
+It correctly handles all content types regardless of language.
 - **Update Editor:** After restoring structure, you can update the editor with the fixed file instantly, streamlining the workflow.
 - **Enhanced Error Lamp:** The red/green lamp now reflects all error types, giving you instant feedback on file status.
 - **Affinity System:** Character affinity strings (好感度) are automatically detected and properly formatted for translation.